alxroyer/scenario/doc/src/advanced.handlers.rst

 .. tip::
     Considering evolutivity concerns, event data should rather be set with:

-    - dedicated objects, like :py:class:`scenario.scenarioevents.ScenarioEventData` proposes it,
+    - dedicated objects, like :py:class:`scenario._scenarioevents.ScenarioEventData` proposes it,
     - or more informal dictionaries, like the 'demo/handlers.py' sample does.